Verbs

-Similar to nouns and adjectives, the verb always comes at the end of the sentence.
+Similar to the state-of-being for nouns and adjectives, the verb always comes at the end of the sentence.
 In fact, if you consider the implied state-of-being for nouns and adjectives as a verb, it could be said that all complete sentences always end with a verb.

 At the end of the last chapter, we learned how to set expectations by seeking or providing explanations with 「の」.
 The same thing applies for verbs.